 APRN MSN programs prepare nurses to practice independently in a number of healthcare settings.
 They include core nursing courses that build upon bachelor's level learning, such as advanced physiology/pathophysiology and advanced health assessments.
 Such fundamentals, which make up the first 9-12 months of the program, are similar across all specialty areas.
 Some programs may add nursing leadership courses while others may add nursing ethics or research courses.
 These theory-based courses may be offered online for greater flexibility.

-Once these advanced fundamentals are completed, the APRN MSN breaks out into one of four specialty areas:
+Once these advanced fundamentals are completed, the APRN MSN breaks out into one of four specialty areas so that students can enter the following careers:

 Each specialty has its own curriculum and academic goals that must be achieved for the student to graduate and become certified.
 These specialty areas are comprised of mostly clinicals so most coursework must be completed in person.
 Depending on the program, students must complete as many as 500 clinical hours to earn the certification.